 Until the deal is done, however, Fox is obligated to keep acting as if it will survive, people who work at the studio say, which means making movies and developing new ideas with no certainty as to what Disney will end up doing with them.

 The Predator is perfectly safe but not so for any of those potential sequels that John Davis previously spoke about and that prospective Alien: Covenant sequel.
 This news makes it seems unlikely that we’ll be seeing any future big screen releases for either series and if we do, they’ll be scaled back severely.
 Which may not actually be a bad prospect.

 With Comcast having been a serious contender to purchase 20th Century Fox, perhaps there’s hope that Disney may just sell those franchises it doesn’t deem suitable to its brand to another company.
-The Comcast owned Universal Studios seems like it’d be a much better home for Alien and Predator in Fox-less world than Disney ever would.
+The Comcast owned Universal Studios seems like it’d be a much better home for Alien and Predator in a Fox-less world than Disney ever would.

 How Disney’s lack of interest in more mature franchises will effect tie-in materials still remains to be seen.
 Hopefully we’ll continue to see Alien and Predator live on in the pages of Titan’s novels and Dark Horse’s comics.